 First Steps

-Start with the densest market where comparable data is strongest.
-Prove accuracy against actual closing prices on that single target.
-Expand geography and property types once the core pipeline is reliable.
-If a valuation or pricing workflow is already defined and needs to reach production, AI Workflow Integration is the direct build path.
+- Expand after validation.
+Scale to additional geographies and property types once the core pipeline is reliable.
+If a valuation workflow is already defined, AI Workflow Integration is the direct build path.